Finture/Flowee-BPMS-Docs/content/update/minor/722-to-723/jboss.md

 This guide uses a number of variables to denote common path names and constants:

 * `$WILDFLY_HOME` points to the JBoss EAP/WildFly application server main directory.
-* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Camunda 7 distribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
+* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Flowee BPMS distribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
-* `$PLATFORM_VERSION` denotes the version of Camunda 7 you want to install or already have installed, e.g. `7.0.0`.
+* `$PLATFORM_VERSION` denotes the version of Flowee BPMS you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

 If not already done, download accordingly:

-* For WildFly / JBoss EAP 8 - the [Camunda 7 WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/).
+* For WildFly / JBoss EAP 8 - the [Flowee BPMS WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/).
 * For JBoss EAP 7 - the [`camunda-wildfly26-modules`](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-wildfly26-modules/).

 The update procedure takes the following steps:

-1. Update the Camunda 7 modules.
+1. Update the Flowee BPMS modules.
-2. Update optional Camunda 7 modules.
+2. Update optional Flowee BPMS modules.
 3. Update Camunda web applications.

 Whenever the instructions are to *replace* a module, delete the previous version of the module first to avoid orphan jars.

-# 1. Update the Camunda 7 modules
+# 1. Update the Flowee BPMS modules

 Replace the following modules from the folder `$WILDFLY_HOME/modules/` with the new versions from the folder `$WILDFLY_DISTRIBUTION/modules/`: